kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 ### Section J36.1 General.

-This appendix prescribes the alternative noise certification requirements identified under §36.1 of this part and subpart H of this part for helicopters in the primary, normal, transport, and restricted categories having maximum certificated takeoff weight of not more than 7,000 pounds including:
+This appendix prescribes the alternative noise certification requirements identified under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.1   Applicability and definitions.|§36.1]] of this part and subpart H of this part for helicopters in the primary, normal, transport, and restricted categories having maximum certificated takeoff weight of not more than 7,000 pounds including:

-\(a\) The conditions under which an alternative noise certification test under subpart H of this part must be conducted and the alternative measurement procedure that must be used under §36.801 of this part to measure the helicopter noise during the test;
+\(a\) The conditions under which an alternative noise certification test under subpart H of this part must be conducted and the alternative measurement procedure that must be used under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.801   Noise measurement.|§36.801]] of this part to measure the helicopter noise during the test;

-\(b\) The alternative procedures which must be used under §36.803 of this part to correct the measured data to the reference conditions and to calculate the noise evaluation quantity designated as Sound Exposure Level (SEL); and
+\(b\) The alternative procedures which must be used under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.803   Noise evaluation and calculation.|§36.803]] of this part to correct the measured data to the reference conditions and to calculate the noise evaluation quantity designated as Sound Exposure Level (SEL); and

-\(c\) The noise limits for which compliance must be shown under §36.805 of this part.
+\(c\) The noise limits for which compliance must be shown under [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.805   Noise limits.|§36.805]] of this part.

 ### Section J36.3 Reference Test Conditions.